New human-rated rocket on stand at Stennis

 NASA engineers have an ambitious test series planned this summer for the first complete J-2X upper-stage engine, even though it remains uncertain whether it will find a place in the agency's new heavy-lift Space Launch System (SLS).
 On June 11 workers installed the engine in historic Test Stand A2 at Stennis Space Center, Miss., originally built for Saturn V development and later used to test the space shuttle main engine.
 The first hot-fire test could come as early as this week, according ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First J-2X Hot-Fire Test Could Come This Week".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First J-2X Hot-Fire Test Could Come This Week".